theepicsaxguy/open-webui/docs/git_ingest.md

 - `Summary` – textual summary of the ingestion result.
 - `DirectoryTree` – directory tree representation.
 - `FileContent` – concatenated file contents if requested.
+- The `Summary` field also includes an estimated token count derived from the ingested files.

 You can also use the **Git Ingest** workspace page to interactively run this endpoint and view the results with citations.